ucam-smt/demo-files/Docs.dox/Tutorial.07.rulextract.md

   in the command line (see [this example](http://hadoopi.wordpress.com/2013/06/05/hadoop-implementing-the-tool-interface-for-mapreduce-driver/) and the [API documentation](https://hadoop.apache.org/docs/r1.2.1/api/org/apache/hadoop/util/Tool.html) for more detail).

+  Once the job is complete, you will find the source-to-target probabilities in the `/user/$USER/RUEN-WMT13/s2t` HDFS directory.

   \subsection rulextract_t2s Target-to-source Probability

   Computation of other features can be done simultaneously.